openwisp/ansible-openwisp2/docs/user/quickstart.rst

     </p>

-If you don't know how to use ansible, don't panic, this procedure will guide you towards a fully working basic openwisp2 installation.
+If you don't know how to use ansible, don't panic, this procedure will guide you towards a fully working basic OpenWISP installation.

 If you already know how to use ansible, you can skip this tutorial.

 First of all you need to understand two key concepts:

-- for **“production server”** we mean a server (**not a laptop or a desktop computer!**) with public ipv4 / ipv6 which is used to host openwisp2
+- for **“production server”** we mean a server (**not a laptop or a desktop computer!**) with public IpV4 / IPv6 which is used to host OpenWISP
 - for **“local machine”** we mean the host from which you launch ansible,
   eg: your own laptop